bennylojf/DontEatThat/README.md

 ## Running Database Tests

+WARNING: If two instances of MySQL are running (for example, XAMPP is running MySQL), these tests will not work!
 These tests are a little more complicated to setup.
 They involve creating/deleting accounts, and logging in/logging out.
 First, install mysql-server
 ```